skx/bookmarks.public/README.md

 ### Adding / Editing / Removing

+Other online features are supported:

-**Add Bookmark** form allows you to add new bookmark with name, link and comma-separated tags.
+The **Add Bookmark** form allows you to add new bookmark with name, link and comma-separated tags.

-When moving mouse over existing bookmark, you can either click *recycle icon* to delete it or *pencil icon* to edit it.
+When moving your mouse over an existing bookmark, you can either click *recycle icon* to delete it or *pencil icon* to edit it.
+The editing action works just in the same way as adding a new bookmark.

-Editing works just as adding new bookmark.
-It even happens in the same form, which temporary switches to editing mode (**Edit Bookmark** title and buttons to **Save** and **Cancel**).
-Editing replaces existing bookmark you selected before.

 Contributing
 ------------

-If you wish to submit improvements to the javascript code, or layout, then I welcome forks & pull requests.
+If you wish to submit improvements to the javascript, or the CSS, then I welcome forks & pull requests.

 >**NOTE**: If you submit a change feel free to add a link to your homepage/blog/whatever as part of that.
 The included bookmarks are only examples.